wearebraid/vueformulate.com/docs/guide/contributing/README.md

 #### New locales

-Adding additional translations of Vue Formualte (currently this is only validation messages) is a great way to contribute!
+Adding additional translations of Vue Formulate (currently this is only validation messages) is a great way to contribute!
 To create a new locale, fork the `@braid/vue-formulate-i18n` repository then follow these basic steps: